bweissinger/steam-reporter/README.md

-Creates a mysql database of your steam market transactions through the parsing of steam emails.
+Creates a SQLite3 database of your steam market transactions through the parsing of steam emails.

 Steam-reporter will work only for english users with a $ currency designator.
 It has been tested with North American (US) transaction emails.